-In this subsection, we propose a polynomially sized linear program that explicitly depends of the adjacency matrix $W$ on $G$, allowing us to circumvent the theoretical limitations of linear relaxations described above.
-Crucially, this LP will be shown to satisfy the eigenvalue bound.
-We construct the program that incorporates instance-specific information as follows.
-Recall that the semidefinite program for max cut is:
+The specialization of program \ref{LSDP} to the max cut problem results in a polynomially sized linear program that explicitly depends of the adjacency matrix $W$ on $G$, allowing us to circumvent the theoretical limitations of linear relaxations described in the introduction of this section.
+Using Theorem \ref{teo:dual_bound} this LP will be shown to satisfy the eigenvalue bound (\ref{eigenBound}) whenever $\mathcal{S}$ is chosen appropriately.
+Fixing $\mathcal{S} = \{v_1,\dots,v_k\}$, program \ref{LSDP} specializes to a linear program which we denote by program \ref{Srel}.